leap-stc/ml4esm-workshop/index.md

 </div>

 <div class="speaker">
-<h2>Maria Molina <br>(University of Maryland, College Park, US)</h2>
+<h2>Julia Kaltenborn <br>(McGill University & Mila Quebec AI Institute)</h2>
-<div class="speaker-img"><div style="background-image: url('photos/MariaMolina.jpeg')"></div></div>
+<div class="speaker-img"><div style="background-image: url('photos/JuliaKaltenborn.png')"></div></div>

-<p><a href="https://mariajmolina.github.io">Maria J. Molina (she/her)</a> is an assistant professor of
-atmospheric and oceanic science at the University of Maryland, College Park, USA.
-She is also affiliated with the University of Maryland Institute for Advanced Computer Studies (UMIACS) and the National Center for Atmospheric Research (NCAR).
-Her research group focuses on better understanding Earth sys- tem predictability in a changing climate, along with societal links, using machine learning and numerical physics-based modeling systems.
-Maria is a member of the World Climate Research Programme (WCRP) Scientific Steering Group for the Earth System Modelling and Observations (ESMO) Core Project, serves as Vice Chair of the Committee on Artificial Intelligence Applications to Environmental Science of the American Meteorological Society (AMS), and is a member of the AMS Board on Representation, Acces- sibility, Inclusion, and Diversity. </p>
+<p><a href="https://juliakaltenborn.github.io/"> Julia Kaltenborn (she/her)</a> is a PhD student at McGill University and the Mila-Quebec AI Institute.
+She explores machine learning for climate model emulation and cryospheric sciences.
+She focuses on creating ML resources that can be used cross-disciplinarily, such as ClimateSet, and developing ML models that are actively used in the field, e.g., by MOSAiC, the largest polar expedition in history.
+Julia co-founded the NGO Unser Dialog, co-organized AI Helps Ukraine, and was a local Greenpeace leader in her youth.
+She has been a fellow of the German Academic Scholarship Foundation, received the Mitacs Globalink Research Fellowship, and was a DeepMind scholar.
+Last but not least, Julia was a member of the Juneau Icefield Research Expedition 2023 and has traversed the Juneau Icefield. </p>
 </div>

 <div class="speaker">